Student Suicide and School Crisis Management

 Supporting Students with Mental Health Problems

 Students with mental health problems need treatment by medical professionals such as psychiatrists, clinical psychologists or follow up by medical social workers.
 Schools play a complementary role in supporting these students at school.
-Important points to note for schools’ reference when planning and implementing support measures can be downloaded from this link:
+Schools may refer to the guideline entitled “How Schools can Help Students with Mental Health Problems” for important points to note when planning and implementing support measures.
+It can be downloaded from this link:

 Other useful information for supporting students with mental health problems can be downloaded from these links: